You’re not alone in feeling alone.

 The paradox of this slice of time is that while social distancing and working from home mandates are required to curb the coronavirus infection, being lonely can actually make us very sick.
 And as you read on, you’ll see that loneliness was essentially the epidemic before the coronavirus pandemic.

 Loneliness Is Nothing New

-Desperate for US senators to recognise loneliness as a public health priority, Holt-Lunstad testified before the US Senate Aging Committee in 2017.
-“Our social relationships are widely considered crucial to emotional well-being; however, the possibility that social connection may be a biological need, vital to physical wellbeing and even survival, is commonly unrecognised,” the court’s transcripts read.
+Desperate for US senators to recognize loneliness as a public health priority, Holt-Lunstad testified before the US Senate Aging Committee in 2017.
+“Our social relationships are widely considered crucial to emotional well-being; however, the possibility that social connection may be a biological need, vital to physical wellbeing and even survival, is commonly unrecognized,” the court’s transcripts read.

 “Extreme examples clearly illustrate infants in custodial care who lack human contact and often die, and social isolation is so distressing that solitary confinement has been used as a form of punishment and even torture,” she continued before pointing to her earlier work and suggesting that the US was indeed facing a loneliness epidemic.

 Holt-Lunstad’s findings were important.
 At the time, more than one-fifth of adults in both the US and Britain reported that they often or always felt lonely.
 More than half of American adults were unmarried, and researchers had found that even among those who were married, 30 percent of relationships were severely strained.
 Loneliness was well and truly affecting people.